Visit here for Faculty policies, or here for Visitors and Alumni policies.

 Taking materials out of the library without checking them out is considered stealing.
 Such behavior will be subject to disciplinary action as outlined in the student handbook.

 If there is not a hold on the item(s), students may renew checked-out material twice: in person, by phone at 916-577-2288, via e-mail , or online.
 Online access is through the library catalog.
 This is one of the few logins on campus that does not use your Moodle/email/Discovery password.
-Your student ID number is your student ID number by default.
+Your student ID number is your library barcode number by default.
 Speak to library staff if you are having trouble logging in.

 A hold is a request to get an item after the current borrower returns it.
 A hold does not change the original borrower's due date, but prevents the borrower who has it from renewing it.
 For more information on how to place a hold on a library item, visit here or contact the library at (916) 577-2288.